Brian-Zzz-d/Foods-old/README.md

 ⚙️ Latest Updates

-- Improved page loading experience.
+Improved page loading experience.

-- Responsive design added using media queries.
+Responsive design added using media queries.

-- New footer pages: Privacy Rights and Conditions of Sale.
+New footer pages: Privacy Rights and Conditions of Sale.

-- Fixed some minor layout issues.
+Fixed some minor layout issues.

-- Working on future integration with Firebase for dynamic content and possible user interaction.
+Working on future integration with Firebase for dynamic content and possible user interaction.

+Firebase integrated.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🚀 Future Plans

-- Add interactive elements to make the site more dynamic.
+Add interactive elements to make the site more dynamic.

-- Create a forum where users can recommend restaurants from around the world.
+Create a forum where users can recommend restaurants from around the world.

-- Integrate Firebase and hosting.

-- Enhance design and performance.
+Enhance design and performance.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------